Detailed Guide for Roofers in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Roofers in California is $50,698 annually, or $24.37 hourly.
+The median wage in 2016 for Roofers in California was $50,698 annually, or $24.37 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Roofers covered by union contracts generally receive medical, dental, and vision insurance as well as vacation, holiday, and retirement benefits.
 Self-employed Roofers are responsible for their own benefits.